-and Operational Expenditure (OPEX)1, suggest that backhaul links will mostly be inexpensive wired or wireless (in licensed or unlicensed bands), and underprovisioned [16].
-Multiple BS might have to share the capacity of a single backhaul link due to, e.g, point-to-multipoint (PMP) or multi-hop mesh topologies to the aggregation node(s) [17].
-Furthermore, the increased backhaul signaling traffic required for Coordinated Multi-Point (CoMP) [18], as well as upcoming cloud-RAN (C-RAN) [19] technologies, are expected to further stress the backhaul network.
-Hence, as the radio access technologies are constantly improving, it is argued that the backhaul network will emerge as a major performance bottleneck, and user association algorithms that ignore the backhaul load and topology can lead to poor performance [20].
+Nevertheless, the majority of these works only consider the radio access network, namely the user rate on the radio interface and the load of BSs, ignoring the backhaul (BH) network.
+While this might be reasonable for legacy cellular networks, given that the macrocell backhaul is often overprovisioned (e.g., fiber), this might be quite suboptimal for future cellular networks.
+The considerably higher number of small cells, and related Capital Expenditure (CAPEX) and Operational Expenditure (OPEX) suggest that backhaul links will mostly be inexpensive wired or wireless (in licensed or unlicensed bands), and underprovisioned [15].
+Multiple BS might have to share the capacity of a single backhaul link due to, e.g, point-to-multipoint (PMP) or multi-hop mesh topologies to the aggregation node(s) [16].
+Furthermore, the increased backhaul signaling traffic required for Coordinated Multi-Point (CoMP) [17], as well as upcoming cloud-RAN (C-RAN) [18] technologies, are expected to further stress the backhaul network.
+Hence, as the radio access technologies are constantly improving, it is argued that the backhaul network will emerge as a major performance bottleneck, and user association algorithms that ignore the backhaul load and topology can lead to poor performance [19].

 As a result of this increasing focus on the backhaul, some recent works have appeared that attempt to jointly consider radio access and backhaul.
-These are mostly concerned with joint scheduling issues (for in-band or PMP backhaul links) [20, 21], signaling overhead and performance tradeoffs for cooperative multi-point communication [22], Software-Defined-Networking (SDN)-based implementation flex-ibility [19], or propose some simple heuristics to include the impact on the backhaul of different association schemes [23].
-Nevertheless, to our best knowledge, none of these works formally addresses the problem of optimal user association in future, backaul-limited HetNets.
+These are mostly concerned with joint scheduling issues (for in-band or PMP backhaul links) [19], [20], signaling overhead and performance tradeoffs for cooperative multi-point communication [21], Software-Defined-Networking (SDN)-based implementation flexibility [18], or propose some simple heuristics to include the impact on the backhaul of different association schemes [22].
+Nevertheless, to our best knowledge, none of these works formally addresses the problem of optimal user association in future, backaullimited HetNets.